psevestre/openid-fapi/Financial_API_WD_002.md

 This can be mitigated by using OpenID Connect Hybrid Flow where the `c_hash`, `at_hash`, and `s_hash` can be used to verify the validity of the authorization code, access token, and state parameters.
+It can also be mitgated using [JARM] by verifying the integrity of the authorization response JWT.

 The server can verify that the state is the same as what was stored in the browser session at the time of the authorization request.

 ### 8.5 TLS considerations
 As confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS).